Want to get a job interview? Then begin to think like a Headhunter or Recruiter!

 To make an impact and prove you are qualified for a position, use the keywords cleverly.
 Include the exact words that have been used in the position description.
 For example use the words operations manager and both of the title words – operations and manager – strategically in your resume, preferably in the top one third.

 Try not to confuse the Applicant Tracking Software

 Another way to enter the chasm of resume doom is to confuse the screening/tracking software with the presentation of your information and dates in the Job History or Experience section.
-Always list the employer first and then list dates of employment on the right side of the page.
+Set your resume out clearly and don’t be tempted to use any of the online resume templates.

 Some Applicant Tracking Software doesn’t deal well with columns or tables either.
 You’d think they would have fixed that by now but apparently it’s still a problem in some circumstances.
 You don’t want to take the chance!

 Clear well written resumes do much better than pretty resumes that have data which might confuse the software.

 Headhunters and Recruiters like dynamic words

 Commence statements within your Achievements section with a dynamic action word.
 Include action words such as “Employed forward thinking leadership to motivate staff…”, or “Led teams in operational and compliance initiatives, improving internal control, and financial results…”.